Franz Josef Land

 Franz Josef Land (Note: Name variants: Frantz Iosef Land, Franz Joseph Land or Francis Joseph's Land; Frans Josefs land) (Земля́ Фра́нца-Ио́сифа) is a Russian archipelago in the Arctic Ocean.
-It is inhabited only by military personnel.
+It is inhabited only by military personnel, and has never had a permanent population.
 It constitutes the northernmost part of Arkhangelsk Oblast and consists of 192 islands, which cover an area of 16134 km2, stretching 375 km from east to west and 234 km from north to south.
 The islands are categorized in three groups (western, central, and eastern) separated by the British Channel and the Austrian Strait.
 The central group is further divided into a northern and southern section by the Markham Sound.
 The largest island is Prince George Land, which measures 2741 km2, followed by Wilczek Land, Graham Bell Island and Alexandra Land.

 Approximately 85% of the archipelago is glaciated, with large unglaciated areas on the largest islands and many of the smallest ones.
 The islands have a combined coastline of 4425 km.
-Compared to other Arctic archipelagos, Franz Josef Land is highly dissected, as a result of it being heavily glaciated, with a very low ratio of total area to coastline of just ~3.6 square kilometers per coastline kilometer.
+Compared to other Arctic archipelagos, Franz Josef Land is highly dissected, as a result of it being heavily glaciated, with a very low ratio of total area to coastline of only approximately 3.6 square kilometers per coastline kilometer.
 Cape Fligely on Rudolf Island is the northernmost point of the Eastern Hemisphere.
 The highest elevations are found in the central and eastern group, with the highest point located on Wiener Neustadt Island, 620 m above mean sea level.

 The archipelago was first spotted by the Norwegian sailors Nils Fredrik Rønnbeck and Johan Petter Aidijärvi in 1865, although they did not report their finding.
 The first reported finding was in the 1873 Austro-Hungarian North Pole expedition led by Julius von Payer and Karl Weyprecht, who named the area after Emperor Franz Joseph I.

 In 1926, the Soviet Union annexed the islands, which were known at the time as Fridtjof Nansen Land, and settled small outposts for research and military purposes.
 The Kingdom of Norway rejected the claim and several private expeditions were sent to the islands.
 With the Cold War, the islands became off limits for foreigners and two military airfields were built.
 The islands have been a nature sanctuary since 1994 and became part of the Russian Arctic National Park in 2012.